jesster413/agusmakmun.github.io/_posts/2018-06-05-FastGoodCheap.md

 This was a really fun afternoon project and a great introduction to what Data Science might be like in a professional setting - I suspect that as a Data Scientist, I will have to make (and defend) all sorts of decisions when faced with client deadlines, budget constraints, and incomplete or limited datasets.
 Plus, it challenged me to learn a new and powerful model that I later applied to larger-scale projects.

+To view the underlying code for this post, check out the corresponding [GitHub repo](https://github.com/thedatasleuth/Fast-Good-Cheap).

 ![peach.gif](/static/img/peach.gif)

 ---